Bischoff/wozmania/README.md

 3. You may also download to the same directory a file that contains the floppy drive 1; it must be named `drive1.nib` and contain 35 tracks of 13 sectors of 512 nibbles.
+4. Similarly, a file named `drive2.nib` will have the contents of floppy drive 2;
-4. Run the emulator with the command `./wozmania`.
+5. Run the emulator with the command `./wozmania`.

 ## How to debug